Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 A common mistake

 Focusing on “the annual cost” alone can mislead.
-A tariff with a low unit rate but high standing charge can be more expensive for smaller households.
-Compare the full breakdown and check it against your realistic usage.
+A tariff with a low unit rate but high standing charge can be more expensive for smaller households — standing charges alone are around £230/yr nationally.
+Compare the full breakdown against your realistic usage.

 Standing charge can decide the winner

 Many people compare only the unit rate.
-For low to medium usage homes, standing charge differences can wipe out apparent savings.
+For low to medium usage homes, standing-charge differences (~58p–70p/day by region) can wipe out apparent savings.

 Look at the fall mechanism, not the label

 Some tariffs reduce only at set review points, or only if the benchmark falls by more than a defined amount.
-That affects the real-world benefit.
+That affects the real-world benefit of the “fall”.

 Will my price definitely go down if the cap falls?